Model locks in Colts vs. Chargers picks, score prediction for NFL Week 7

-Colts vs. Chargers: Where to watch NFL Week 7, promos, betting odds, score prediction for Jones vs. Herbert
+Chargers vs. Colts: Where to watch NFL Week 7, promos, betting odds, score prediction for Jones vs. Herbert

 How to bet Chargers vs. Colts in the NFL Week 7 matchup on CBS and Paramount+